 If the intern fails to remediate a performance improvement plan (PIP), or if the performance problem is too severe for a PIP, a probation plan, to be kept in the intern's file, will be written.
 The probation plan is initially created, discussed and signed off on by the intern, the supervisor, and the Director of Training and includes a list of the competencies under consideration, the date(s) the problem(s) was/were brought to the intern's attention and by whom, the steps already taken by the intern to rectify the problem(s), the steps already taken by staff to rectify the problem(s), the expectations required, the intern's responsibilities, the staff responsibilities, the timeframe for acceptable performance, the assessment methods, the dates of evaluation, and the consequences of unsuccessful remediation, which may lead to the extension of the internship or dismissal from the program.
-The probation plan is formally reviewed by the intern, supervisor, and Director of Training after 30 days, at which time the plan may be considered successfully completed, an extension of the internship may be recommended, or dismissal from the program within 72 hours of being created.
+The probation plan is formally reviewed by the intern, supervisor, and Director of Training after 30 days, at which time the plan may be considered successfully completed, an extension of the internship may be recommended, or dismissal from the program may be recommended.
+A copy of the probation plan is sent to the intern's home doctoral program within 72 hours of being created.

-1. Extension of the Internship and/or Recommendations for a Second Internship

-In situations where the intern has made some but insufficient progress prior to the end of the internship, the intern may be required to extend his/her stay at the internship in order to complete the requirements.
+1. Extension of the Internship and/or Recommendations for a Second Internship In situations where the intern has made some but insufficient progress prior to the end of the internship, the intern may be required to extend his/her stay at the internship in order to complete the requirements.
 In some cases, the intern may be recommended to complete part or all of a second internship.
 In both cases, the intern must demonstrate a capacity and willingness for full remediation.
 The intern's home doctoral program is notified within two (2) working days when an extension or a second internship are recommended.